elviswolcott/bandersnatch-PAC/README.md

 - Enable `Developer mode` in the top right corner
 - Click `Load unpacked...` and choose `/ext/dist`

-## :earth_americas: Deploying the Site ##
+## :earth_americas: Deploying the Web App ##

-How you deploy the site is up to you.
+How you deploy the web app is up to you.
 As long as you make the `/web/dist` directory accessible you should be good to go.

 I find that [Netlify](https://netlify.com/) is the easiest option.
 If you don't have a Netlify account, the easiest option is [Netlify Drop](https://app.netlify.com/drop).
 You can just drag and drop the `/ext/dist` directory into your browser and Netlify will deploy it for you.
-You can set up a custom domain, tweak your settings, and create an account to keep your site online permanently.
+You can set up a custom domain, tweak your settings, and create an account to keep your web app online permanently.

 If you want make your own changes, the best option is to use Netlify to deploy from git.
-They'll automatically build the site on their servers and publish the result every time you commit.
+They'll automatically build the web app on their servers and publish the result every time you commit.
 Getting Netlify setup to deploy from git only takes a few clicks.

 - Sign in to [Netlify](https://app.netlify.com/)
 - Click `New site from Git`